niko-mit-d/mujoco3.3.2-hotfix/README.md

 cmake --build . --config RELEASE cmake --install .
 ```
-and add `install_dir/bin` to environment variables.
+and add `full/path/to/install_dir/` to environment variables under "User variables for admin", double click on Path and add the installation directory.